 If the city denies your claim, you’ll need to proceed with a lawsuit.
 The city will usually fight hard to invalidate your suit, so you’ll need the best help you can get to gain compensation for your injuries.

 This means working with an experienced personal injury lawyer.
 For years, the attorneys at Robert White have worked to protect people in Odessa and all of West Texas from damages suffered from injuries and accidents.
-If you’re fighting a claim and need help, give us a call today!
+If you’re fighting a claim and need help, give us a call or complete our online contact form today!